 When a girl is robbed of her childhood, what happens to her future?

 Nadjoari was just entering adolescence, enjoying time at school with her friends and playing at home with her four siblings.
 Now, she wakes up every morning, sweeps the house, travels to find water and wood.
 Returning home, she washes the children and begins preparing the evening meal.

->

-> Child brides are often disempowered, isolated, and virtually powerless in their relationships with their husbands.
-Most are forced to abandon their homes and the comfort of their own family, their education, and their friends.
+Child brides are often isolated and virtually powerless in their relationships with their husbands.
+Most are forced to abandon their education, their homes, the comfort of their own family, and their friends.
 The results can be devastating.

->

-> They are at particular risk of bearing children before they are ready—one of the leading causes of death of 15 to 19 year old girls in Africa.
+They are at particular risk of bearing children before they are ready—one of the leading causes of death of 15 to 19 year old girls in Africa.